Carmelitas are dessert bars that are layered with all kinds of delicious goodies like chocolate, caramel and oatmeal cookies.

 Chocolate Oatmeal Carmelitas

 - 1½ teaspoons baking soda

 - ½ teaspoon salt

 - 2 cups (4 sticks) unsalted butter, at room temperature

 - 3 cups quick-cooking rolled oats

-- In a large bowl, whisk 3 cups of the flour with the baking soda and salt.
+- In a large bowl, whisk the 3 cups of flour with the baking soda and salt.
 Add the butter, oats and brown sugar and use an electric mixer to combine.
-In a small bowl, mix the dulce de leche with the remaining 3 Tablespoons of flour.
+In a small bowl, mix the dulce de leche with another 3 tablespoons of flour.

 - Pat half of the oat mixture into the baking pan.
 Bake for 15 minutes.
 Scatter half of the chocolate chips and pecans over the crust.
 Dollop half of the dulce de leche mixture on top.
 Crumble the remaining oat mixture evenly into the pan.
 Cover with the remaining chocolate chips, pecans and dollops of dulce de leche.